igigis/maltrieve/README.md

 ## Malshare API Key

+To register for an API key on the Malshare website "https://malshare.com/register.php", simply fill out the form with your name, and email address.
+Once you have registered for an account, you will be able to log in and access your unique API key.
+To modify the maltrieve.cfg file with your new key, simply open the file in a text editor and replace the placeholder text with your key.
+Once you have saved the file, you will be able to use Maltrieve to download samples from Malshare.

 For the Malshare daily dataset, register for an API key at https://malshare.com/.
 Modify the maltrieve.cfg file with your registered Malshare API key.

 ## Other Tools